zarf-dev/zarf/docs/6-zarf-tutorials/2-deploying-zarf-packages.md

 ## Prerequisites

-Prior to this tutorial you'll want to have a working cluster with Zarf initialized
+Prior to this tutorial you'll want to have a working cluster with Zarf initialized.

 - Zarf binary installed on your $PATH: ([Installing Zarf](../1-getting-started/index.md#installing-zarf))
 - [An initialized cluster](./1-initializing-a-k8s-cluster.md)